tristanponessa/taskmaster__Rust/README.md

 functionnal prog. pure funct. copy everything but guaratees reliability in the cost of poformance second rust is very tight in funcitonnality, the only way to make somehting work sometimes is threw mut, the rust core designers or lib designers dont have the choice or want to guaratnee peformance

+# use bash to launch scripts  not sh